fireblocks/xrp-raw-tools/README.md

 <br/>

-> :warning: **Warning:** This code example utilizes the Fireblocks RAW signing capability, which is an advanced feature not typically enabled in production environments.
-To access RAW signing, contact your Customer Success Manager to determine if it aligns with your specific needs.
-It's important to note that RAW signing carries unique security risks.
-Misuse or deviation from Fireblocks' recommended best practices may lead to security breaches.
-Clients employing RAW signing must be fully aware of these risks and acknowledge that Fireblocks cannot be held liable for any financial losses resulting from the use of RAW signing.
+> :warning: **Warning:** This code example utilizes the Fireblocks RAW signing feature.
+Raw Signing is an insecure signing method and is not generally recommended.
+> Bad actors can trick someone into signing a valid transaction message and use it to steal funds.
+>
+> For this reason, Raw Signing is a premium feature that requires an additional purchase and is not available in workspaces by default.
+> If you're interested in this feature and want to see if your use case is eligible for it, please contact your Customer Success Manager.
+>
+> [Fireblocks Sandbox](https://developers.fireblocks.com/docs/sandbox-quickstart)  workspaces have Raw Signing enabled by default to allow for testing purposes.
 <br/>
 <hr/>